Risk Factors Dashboard

 18

-Volatility or uncertainty in regulation or policy, including in areas such as international trade and U.S. tariff policies; threats or occurrences of war or armed conflict (including the ongoing Russia-Ukraine conflict, the resurgence of conflict in the Middle East, and recent shipping disruptions in the Red Sea and surrounding waterways); terrorism; pandemics or epidemics (such as the COVID-19 pandemic); supply chain disruptions; geopolitical instability or uncertainty; uncertainty regarding the financial stability of banking institutions; and political or social unrest and/or conflict (locally or across regions) may have significant effects on consumer confidence and spending that can in turn, affect our financial results and impact the retail industry generally.
-These conditions and factors also shift trends in consumer spending that could affect our business.
-Although we believe our flexible off-price model helps us react to such changes, shifts in the market may adversely affect our sales, cash flows, merchandise orders and results of operations and performance.
-Although we believe our flexible off-price model helps us react to such changes, they may adversely affect our sales, cash flows, merchandise orders and results of operations and performance.
+Volatility or uncertainty in regulation or policy, including in areas such as international diplomacy, trade and tariff policies; threats or occurrences of war or armed conflict, geopolitical instability or uncertainty, (including in Ukraine and the Middle East, and shipping disruptions in the Red Sea and surrounding waterways); terrorism; pandemics or epidemics (such as the COVID-19 pandemic); supply chain disruptions; uncertainty regarding the financial stability of banking institutions; and political or social unrest and/or conflict (locally or across regions) have had and may continue to have significant effects on consumer confidence and spending.
+Factors that affect consumer confidence and spending can in turn impact trends in spending, the retail industry generally, and our business and financial results.
+Shifts in the market may adversely affect our sales, cash flows, merchandise orders and results of operations and performance.

 Changes in economic conditions, on a global level or in particular markets, may adversely affect our sources of liquidity and costs of capital and increase our financial exposure, and our strategies for managing these financial risks may not be effective or sufficient.

 Global financial markets can experience volatility, disruption and credit contraction, which could adversely affect global economic conditions.
-Changes in economic conditions could adversely affect sources of liquidity available to us or our costs of capital, including through capital markets.
+On occasion, we borrow money to finance our activities, and if financing were not available to us in adequate amounts and on appropriate terms when needed, that could adversely affect our financial performance.
+Changes in the capital and credit markets and general market disruptions, such as prolonged volatility or significant disruption of global financial markets relating to the financial and regulatory environment; interest rate fluctuations; geopolitical conflict; and disruptions impacting traditional banking, have in the past increased and may continue to increase the cost of financing or may restrict our access to potential sources of liquidity on acceptable terms or at all, and impede our ability to comply with debt covenants.
 In particular, prolonged volatility or significant disruption of global financial markets relating to the financial and regulatory environment; interest rate increases following a period of low interest rates; and geopolitical conflict, including the ongoing Russia-Ukraine conflict, the resurgence of conflict in the Middle East and recent shipping disruptions in the Red Sea and surrounding waterways, could have a negative impact on our ability to access capital markets and other funding sources, on acceptable terms or at all, and impede our ability to comply with debt covenants.
 In addition, changes in economic conditions could adversely affect plan asset values and investment performance and increase our pension liabilities, expenses and funding requirements and other related financial exposure with respect to company-sponsored and multiemployer pension plans.
 We rely on banks and other financial institutions to safeguard and allow ready access to assets such as cash and cash equivalents.
+Our continued access to liquidity sources on favorable terms also depends on factors such as our operating performance and maintaining strong credit ratings.
+Our continued access to these liquidity sources on favorable terms depends on multiple factors, including our operating performance, and on maintaining strong credit ratings.
 Our strategies for managing these financial risks and exposures may not be effective or sufficient or may expose us to risk.

 19